jimcadden/jmcadden.github.io/cs451/readings.md

 > ### IV.
 Impression
 > By enforcing a restrictive programming model, the underlying platform can
 > rely on guarantees that simplifies its target objective, which, in turn, can
-> enable great functionality advantages for the users of the platform.
-My
+> enable functionality advantages for the users of the platform.
+This paper
-> rating is a 10 -- the paper presents an easy to understand idea that had an
+> presents an easy to understand idea that had an immediate and lasting impact
-> immediate and lasting impact on the fields of Big Data & Cloud Computing.
+> on the fields of Big Data & Cloud Computing.
+My rating is a 9.